jimpames/n2nhu-infinite-improbabilty-drive-for-universal-game-engine/README.md

 Theory

-Uses GPT4ALL local in API mode on windows to generate entire world based on user suppled world name at creation time.
+Uses GPT4ALL local in API mode on windows to generate entire world based on user supplied world name at creation time.

 Example: